-Another thing to keep in mind when dealing with multiprocessing is the fact that handlers created with enqueue=True create a queue internally in the current multiprocessing context.
+Another thing to keep in mind when dealing with multiprocessing is the fact that handlers created with enqueue=True create a queue internally in the default multiprocessing context.
 If they are passed through to a subprocesses instantiated within a different context (e.g. with multiprocessing.get_context("spawn") on linux, where the default context is "fork") it will most likely result in crashing the subprocess.
 This is also noted in the python multiprocessing docs.
+To prevent any problems, you should specify the context to be used by Loguru while adding the handler.
+This can be done by passing the context argument to the add() method: